 The Company is currently completing a Phase II human trial for Metablok as described in ITEM I herein.
-As part of this trial, the Company has a remaining commitment to a contract research organization for approximately \$500,000 CAD to assist in completing the human trial.
-The Government of Canada funding will be used to mostly offset this commitment.
+As part of this trial, the Company has a remaining commitment to a contract research organization and various sub contractors for approximately \$500,000 CAD in total to assist in closing out the human trial.
+The industry grants will be used to mostly offset this commitment.